happycod3r/WinGPT/docs/README.md

 ---

-Once the setup winow closes you will then be greeted by GTP with a greeting including your username.
+Once the setup window closes you will then be greeted by WinGPT with a greeting including the username that you provide to let you know everything was set up successfully.

-The following are examples of some of the main features mentioned in the [About](#about) section.
+The following are examples of some of the main features of WinGPT mentioned in the [About](#about) section.

 ### [Usage Examples](#examples)